ReturnHelper/return-request-api-docs/source/Webhook.rst

    timestamp, string_ , ISO8601
    signature, string_ , See ``Signature`` section

-Signature
+Signature Verification
-*********

-This section explains how a signature is generated so clients can verify the authenticity and integrity of our notification message.
+**********************

+**Process**

-**Clients should always verify the signature before processing the payload data.**
+Verify the signature for authenticity and integrity before processing payload data.

+**Signature Verification: A Recommended Security Practice**

+**Verifying the signature is a crucial step in ensuring the security and integrity of the data received through webhooks.
+While it may be optional, we strongly recommend always performing signature verification before processing the payload data to safeguard against potential security threats.**

+**Handling the Raw Body**

-**You must always require the raw body of the request to perform signature verification.
-If you’re using a framework, make sure it doesn’t manipulate the raw body.
-Any manipulation to the raw body of the request causes the verification to fail.**
+**You must always use the raw body of the request for signature verification.
+If you are using a framework, ensure that it does not alter the raw body.
+Any manipulation of the raw body causes verification to fail.**

 To understand how signature is generated, consider the example below: